Parks / Squares

 Read more

-• Franklin Square statue in Savannah
+• Savannah Franklin Square

 Franklin Square

-The only square on Montgomery Street to survive into the present day is Franklin Square.
 Like the lost squares of Liberty and Elbert, Franklin Square had been a victim of urbanization, but was fortunately restored in the 1980s.

 Read more